hamzanation/H2OhioDataSynthesisProject/ProjectReport.md

 The cutoff has been chosen as the thousanths place due to discussion with the hydrogeologists, and the precision of the measurements that is used in their analysis.

+GIS coordinates are assigned a precision of `float(6)` due to the location granularity desired.
+This does not carry over into the z dimention however, only x and y.

 ## Data Workflow

 There are a number of steps to be considered before data can be uploaded into the overall database.
 The raw data needed can come from a variety or sourcesl, it may come from a GIS system such as ArcGIS, or it may be recorded on spreadsheet on some client's local machine, or it could be in some cloud storage unit such as google drive.
 The data workflow of the project has been mapped into the following diagram: